yc-harshan-reddy17/AtliQ_Hardware-Consumer_Goods-Ad-Hoc-Analysis/README.md

 All Ad-Hoc SQL Queries – Contains all the answers.

-Atliq Hardware Ad-Hoc Insights Presentation PDF – Contains the presentation.
+Atliq Hardware Ad-Hoc Insights PDF – Contains the presentation.